sshark/thrillingbytes/Looking at A Monad Through An Example.md

 This is the best solution compares to the other solutions presented here albeit it is more complicated and require more reading into the topic.
 It makes the code better managed as more code is added to handle new requirements.
 However, this is not the point of this article.

 ## And The Point Is...
 Using effect is a good approach to resolve this issue.
 But, what does this has to do with a Monad?
+This is one of man

 > **Sidebar**\
 > A Monad is a typeclass[^tc] that conforms to the [Monad Law](https://devth.com/monad-laws-in-scala) has the `map` and `flatMap` functions where `map` inherited from the Functor.
 Strictly speaking, a Monad is a subclass of *Applicative* which in turn a subclass of *Functor*.